Nikon Eclipse E800 - at QuestPair.com/equipment

 About the Nikon Eclipse E800

 The model Nikon Eclipse E800 was found in 846 unique locations in 38 countries where it was mentioned from 1999 until recentlyIt is used by scientists in various research fields such as Molecular Biology, Cell Biology, General Medicine, Genetics, and Immunology.
-The model is also used in General Neuroscience, Cancer Research, General Biochemistry, Genetics and Molecular Biology, Cellular and Molecular Neuroscience, Biochemistry, Immunology and Allergy, Oncology, Molecular Medicine, Pharmacology, Developmental Biology, Ecology, Evolution, Behavior and Systematics, Neurology, Microbiology, Neurology (clinical), Physiology, General Chemistry, Pathology and Forensic Medicine, Plant Science, General Physics and Astronomy, Drug Discovery, Biomedical Engineering, Genetics (clinical), Biotechnology, Bioengineering, and Histology.
+The model is also used in General Neuroscience, Cancer Research, General Biochemistry, Genetics and Molecular Biology, Cellular and Molecular Neuroscience, Biochemistry, Immunology and Allergy, Oncology, Molecular Medicine, Pharmacology, Developmental Biology, Ecology, Evolution, Behavior and Systematics, Neurology, Neurology (clinical), Microbiology, Physiology, General Chemistry, Pathology and Forensic Medicine, Plant Science, General Physics and Astronomy, Genetics (clinical), Biomedical Engineering, Drug Discovery, Biotechnology, Biomaterials, and Organic Chemistry.

 Loading map...